 You can often resolve a local IT issue by restarting your computer or phone.
 You can also try logging out and in again or switching to another web browser.
-If nothing you can personally do resolves the issue, it may be a disruption that affects other users of the central government’s shared IT services as well.
+If this doesn´t resolve the issue, it may be a disruption that affects other users of the central government’s shared IT services as well.

-On this page, you can find tips on working in situations where some of the central government’s shared services are not available.
-Please follow your organisations’ internal channels for more detailed information from Valtori, including possible instructions on how to respond to the situation.
+On this page, you find tips on working in situations where some of the central government’s shared services are not available.
+Please follow your organisations’ internal channels for more detailed information, including possible instructions on how to respond to the situation.
 On this page, you can also find tips on resolving problems with your network connection.

 Problems with the central government’s shared communications links or critical IT programmes